This guest article by Richard Heisler of the Civil War Seattle project is reposted from the Emerging Civil War blog of June 29, 2021.

 When news did arrive for Edmund Carr in Seattle about the deaths of his cousin and nephew, it must have been shocking and devastating.
 This did not make it into the Seattle Gazette but was news that most certainly brought grief and mourning to not just to the Carr family, but to many in Seattle who knew them.

 Despite the weeks’ long, arduous journey every letter and bit of news required to reach the far-flung little village during the war, the impact was no less emotional than for Americans anywhere else in the country.
 Edmund Carr must have felt great pride delivering his nephew’s letter to the Seattle Gazette’s printing office.
 Grief surely followed months later upon the learning of his nephew’s and cousin’s horrible deaths in the fighting in front of Petersburg.
 Despite Seattle’s distance and remoteness, the war still touched its citizens just the same as in communities elsewhere across the continent.

 The legacy of these men during the Civil War and their subsequent roles in Seattle’s development are an underappreciated aspect of a shared national heritage.
-Seattle’s Civil War Legacy uses Social Media platforms, video, writing and tours all as part of the mission to bring Seattle’s Civil War connections to the public.
+The Civil War Seattle project uses Social Media platforms, video, writing and tours all as part of the mission to bring Seattle’s Civil War connections to the public.
 Here is the story of how Seattle’s Civil War Legacy recently located an unmarked grave of a Civil War veteran, arranged for a headstone and held a ceremony of recognition.

 February 2nd, 1864, “The Seattle Gazette” pg.3

 Watt, Roberta Frye, 1931 “Four Wagons West: The story of Seattle” Portland, OR, Binfords & Mort